kljensen/yelukerest/README.md

 ### Adding a table when working on the database

 1. Add the table in  `db/src/data/yeluke.sql`
-2. Add the table in `db/src/sample_data/reset.sql`
+2. Add the table in `db/src/sample_data/yeluke/reset.sql`
-2. Add the auth in `db/src/authorization/yeluke.sql`
+3. Add the api views in `db/src/api/yeluke.sql`
-3. Add the api views in `db/src/api/yeluke`
+4. Add the auth in `db/src/authorization/yeluke.sql`
-4. Add sample data in `db/src/sample_data/yeluke`
+5. Add sample data in `db/src/sample_data/yeluke/data.sql`
-5. Add the tests in `tests/db/`
+6. Add the tests in `tests/db/`

 ### Thoughts on the auth flow